MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 ## Retire (35%)

 Retire any workloads your organization doesn't need.
-You need to do discovery and inventory to find applications and environments that aren't worth the investment to keep.
-The goal of retiring is to be cost and time efficient.
-Shrinking your portfolio before you move to the cloud allows your team to focus on the most important assets.
+You need to perform discovery and take inventory to find applications and environments that aren't worth the investment to keep.
+Cost and time efficiency are the goals of retirement.
+Your team can focus on the most important assets when you shrink your portfolio before moving to the cloud.

 ## Replace (10%)

-Most organizations replace about 10% of their applications with software-as-a-service (SaaS) and low-code solutions.
-There's value moving to solutions that let you focus on achieving objectives more easily ("productivity").
+Most organizations replace about 10% of their applications with software as a service (SaaS) and low-code solutions.
+You can achieve objectives more easily by adopting more productive solutions.

 *Table 1 - Examples of replacing workloads with SaaS and low-code solutions*